Political Economy and Environmental and Social Movements: Race, Class, and Gender

 political economy, economics, history, education, community organizing, labor organizing, global justice movement, law, development, and social work.

-$100 in fall and winter for overnight field trips.
+$25 in winter for overnight field trip.